-- The committee overseeing all University at Buffalo School of Pharmacy and Pharmaceutical Sciences (UB SPPS) residency programs and residency preparation for current UB SPPS students. - Composed of: - Residency program administrative director (RAC chair) - Residency program directors (RPD) for UB SPPS residency programs - Pharmacy Practice Department Chair - Residency program administrative staff member(s) - Chief Pharmacy Resident - Purpose: - Provide guidance to residents, RPDs, residency preceptors and students on issues relating to residency training. - Facilitate the planning and accreditation of new residency program(s). - Oversee existing residency programs to ensure: - Adherence to university and/or site policies and procedures. - Adherence to ASHP accreditation guidelines. - Maintenance of ASHP accreditation status. - Assist residency training site RACs in the oversight of current pharmacy residents so as to: - Monitor resident progress as it relates to clinical, teaching, and research activities, and resident professionalism (Summative discussion of Residency Training Site RAC meetings led by chairs of Residency Training Site RACs). - Ensure residents successfully complete their residency program. - Assist RPDs with preceptor selection and development (Appendix A): - Ensure that preceptors meet qualifications set forth by ASHP accreditations standards and/or that preceptors-in-training have a customized preceptor development plan in place. - Plan residency events and activities, including but not limited to: - Resident CE program. - Residency project presentation day - Didactic research course - Teaching certificate program - Preceptor development programming - Meetings: - UB SPPS RAC meetings will be scheduled at least once quarterly. - Purpose: - To review resident progress with respect to clinical, teaching, and research activities, and resident professionalism.
+- o Provide guidance to residents, RPDs, residency preceptors and students on issues relating to residency training. - o Facilitate the planning and accreditation of new residency program(s). - o Oversee existing residency programs to ensure: - Adherence to university and/or site policies and procedures. - Adherence to ASHP accreditation guidelines. - Maintenance of ASHP accreditation status. - Assist residency training site RACs in the oversight of current pharmacy residents so as to: - Monitor resident progress as it relates to clinical, teaching, and research activities, and resident professionalism (Summative discussion of Residency Training Site RAC meetings led by chairs of Residency Training Site RACs). - Ensure residents successfully complete their residency program. - o Assist RPDs with preceptor selection and development (Appendix A): - Ensure that preceptors meet qualifications set forth by ASHP accreditations standards and/or that preceptors-in-training have a customized preceptor development plan in place. - o Plan residency events and activities, including but not limited to: - Resident CE program. - Residency project presentation day - Didactic research course - Teaching certificate program - Preceptor development programming